neoneye/simon-arc-lab-legacy/proof_of_concept/vit_pytorch_arc/readme.md

-# Proof of concept - Vision transformer with ARC tasks
+# Proof of concept - Vision transformer with ARC tasks - Status: Works

 I use ViT to do image classification, and determine which one of 10 classes to pick.
 The input image has a marker that indicates the pixel that is to be predicted.